Security-Onion-Solutions/securityonion-docs/beats.rst

 .. note::

    In order to receive logs from Beats, Security Onion must be running Logstash.
-Evaluation Mode does not run Logstash, so you'll need Standalone or a full Distributed Deployment.
+Evaluation Mode and Import Mode do not run Logstash, so you'll need Standalone or a full Distributed Deployment.

 Winlogbeat
 ----------